The Shootings and Siege at Lindhurst High School

 This page includes stories from the Survivors of the shootings and the hostage situation at Lindhurst High School on May 1, 1992.
 The first story is from one of the students taken hostage by Eric Houston in classroom C106.
-The second story is from an elementary school student that sits next door to Lindhurst High.
+The second story is also from one of the students that was also held hostage for a time in classroom C106.
 To read her story, click here.
-Both of these stories are used with permission from the Survivor.
+A third Survivor's story is here.
+The fourth and fifth stories are from elementary school students and how the Lindhurst High School shootings affect them.
+To read those stories, click here.
+All five of these stories are used with permission from the Survivor.
 I hope these stories are helpful to the Survivors of Lindhurst, as well as my visitors.
 If any other Survivors of Lindhurst would like to be a part of this page, I welcome your input.

 In July of 2004 I received an email from a Survivor of the Lindhurst High School shooting.
 This shooting dragged on into the night as Eric Houston held up to 70 students hostage in the school's drama room after opening fire.
 This Survivor and I talked about the movie Hostage High (released by TVA International Distribution Inc. in 2001) and how the movie imitated real life.
 This Survivor, Johnny Mills, sent me the following story and after doing some light editing he allowed me to post his story here.